Learning French is like learning a musical instrument.

 J’aime courir.
 (I like to run.)

 You can hear several examples of this construction in this slightly odd video about what the filmmaker Jean-Pierre Jeunet likes and dislikes.
 Better yet, since that video is available on FluentU, you don’t have to worry about missing a word.
-There are clickable subtitles, professionally translated English captions and flashcards built in (among several other learning tools).

 Sign up for a free FluentU trial to watch that video—and more than 1,000 other authentic French videos—with all the learning features.